zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Martin: It depends on the movie.
 Sometimes I watch a movie and it’s so engrossing that time zips by.
 With other movies, th ough, time moves at a snail’s pace.
 This movie is somewhere in between.

 Kathryn: Hey, the credits are rolling.
-You missed t he ending.
+You missed the ending.

 Martin: No big loss.
 I knew how it was going to end  after the first hour.